InformaticsMatters/fragmentor/README.md

 Summary of Contents:

 - Ansible playbooks to populate the database: standardisation, fragmentation and inchi creation.
-- A playbook to extract datasets of single and combinations of vendors for import into the Fragnet Search Neo4j database.
+- A playbook to extract datasets of single and combinations of vendors from the database for import into the Fragnet Search Neo4j database.
-- Standardise and fragmentation code based on the Fragalysis Repository
-- Nextflow scripts to control cluster for Standardisation and Fragmentation steps.
-- Automatic parameter controlled chunking of input files at various stages to control and optimase throughput to the sql database.
-For updating exising datasets, this is mostly automatic.
-- Processing is automated but can be adjusted with control parameters.
-- Processing starts/ends with an AWS S3 repository - assumed to contain the smiles data from vendors to be imported into the process and will be the destination for Neo4j compatible extract files - and where they can be picked up by Fragnet Search.
+- A playbook to combine different extracted datasets (from, say, different databases) to create new Fragnet search Neo4j databases.
 - Playbooks are also provided to create, start, stop, and backup the database.

 The libraries currently supported are as follows: